 In September 2022, the Cook County Board of Commissioners repealed the Cook County Wheel Tax, which permanently ends the County’s vehicle registration fines and fees.
 The ordinance takes effect June 30, 2023.
 More information can be found here.

-The Shred Day is held once a year, typically in spring or summer.
-The 2023 event date is June 24, 2023, at One Illinois Blvd, Hoffman Estates IL, 60169.
-For questions about the shred event please contact Michael Ramunno in the Clerk’s office at 847-285-4561.
+Shred Day is held once a year, typically in spring or summer.
+The 2025 event date is June 7th from 8 am – 11am at One Illinois Blvd, Hoffman Estates IL, 60169.
+For questions about the shred event please contact the Clerk’s office at 847-285-4561.

 Paper shredding is limited to four boxes or paper bags per vehicle (1 cubic ft. or 15 x 12 x 10).
 Boxes must be unsealed, and plastic bags are not allowed.
 Paper clips, staples and rubber bands do not need to be removed.
 To conduct a contactless shredding, boxes or bags must be easily accessible in your vehicle’s trunk and residents should remain in their vehicles at all times.
 This a free event and available to Schaumburg Township residents only.
 Businesses will not be permitted at this event.